-Digital fraud has been running rampant, and it is important that consumers know how to keep themselves from fraudulent businesses and individuals.
+Digital fraud has been running rampant, and it is important that consumers and businesses know how to keep themselves from fraudulent companies and individuals.

 A consumer survey—commissioned by global credit agency TransUnion last year—has shown disturbing numbers about digital fraud here in the Philippines.
 In fact, 71% of the survey’s respondents have said that they were targeted by digital fraud attempts.
 And 11% of these have fallen victim to said attempts.